Shooting Low Light Portraits with the Canon EOS R at the Bristol Christmas Market

 The EOS R lacks in-body image stabilisation but produces sharp photos anyway.

-One glaring omission from the EOS R compared to its rivals is the lack of in-body image stabilisation (IBIS).
+One glaring omission from the EOS R (now discontinued) compared to its rivals is the lack of in-body image stabilisation (IBIS).
 Canon believes that you get better results with an image stabilisation system that is lens-specific rather than a one-size-fits-all in-body system.
 Regardless of preference, a robust stabilisation system is definitely a feature that photographers find beneficial when shooting in low light situations.
 Given that neither the EOS R or the 50mm f1.2 are image stabilised, I was impressed with how slow a shutter speed I could get away with when shooting low light portraits handheld.

 I do love how the images looked straight out of the camera.
 Canon has always produced great colours and this camera is no exception.
 Paired with the absolutely stunning 50mm f1.2 the EOS R produced pleasing JPEGs and the 30MP sensor delivers information-rich detailed RAW files you can manipulate to a great degree in post-production.